The Imager Portfolio

 Series of fantasy novels by L. E. Modesitt, Jr.

-The Imager Portfolio is a 12 book series of fantasy novels recently completed by American novelist L. E. Modesitt, Jr. The series is published by Tor Books.
+The Imager Portfolio is a 12 book series of fantasy novels by American novelist L. E. Modesitt, Jr. The series is published by Tor Books.
 The first novel, Imager, was first published in 2009; Endgames, the final volume, was completed in February 2019.
 The entire series is available in hardcover, mass market paperback, e-book (Kindle), Audible audiobook, and various other electronic formats.
 Tantor Audio employed William Dufris to narrate the series.

 Chronology

 The series takes place on the fictional world of Terahnar.
 With the exception of book 3, Imager's Intrigue, all of the action takes place on the island continent of Lydar, which is renamed to Solidar at the end of prequel book 7, Antiagon Fire.

 The first three books in the series—Imager, Imager's Challenge, and Imager's Intrigue—follow the main character Rhennthyl, a portrait painter who discovers that he is an imager, one who can visualize objects into existence.
 Chronologically, this first story arc opens in the year 743 A.L., (After Lydar).

 Books four through eight are a prequel series story arc set circa -5 A.L., and introduce the character Quaeryt, an orphan raised and educated in the Scholarium (book 4: Scholar) who now advises his patron, Lord Bhayar, while hiding his socially reviled imager skills.
 First Quaeryt is sent north to investigate and quell a rebellion, then he is sent to manage a recovery operation from a natural disaster as Lord Bhayar's Princeps, (book 5).
 In book 6, Quaeryt begins to realize his dream of elevating the social status of imagers and giving them an essential role in society by: inducting, training and organizing a Imager's Battalion of imagers to resist an invasion from the east.
 In book 7, Antiagon Fire, the battalion's increasing skill as imagers eventually prove pivotal to uniting the four fragmented kingdoms of Lydar into one country: Solidar.
 In book 8, Rex Regis, Lord Bhayar consolidates the new empire, instituting the rule of law, accounting and standardized record keeping, while Quaeryt establishes the Collegium on Imagilse as a refuge for imagers.
 The Lydar/Solidar chronology of the series restarts here at 0 A.L., with the founding of Solidar.